 Also, boating services will soon be accessible at Sardar Sarovar and Karjan Dams.
 Several islands will also be taken under this project to facilitate visitors to recognize the tribal culture.

-In short, the authorities are using all their cards to make the Statue of Unity one of the most favourite travellers’ hotspots in the country.
+In short, the authorities are using all their cards to make the Statue of Unity one of the most favorite travellers’ hotspots in the country.